 To be filed with:

 Arkansas Ethics Commission

-Post Office Box 1917 Little Rock, AR 72203 Phone (501) 324-9600 Fax (501) 324-9606
+Post Office Box 1917

+Little Rock, AR 72203

+Phone (501) 324-9600

+Fax (501) 324-9606

-Check if this is an amendmer nt to a previously file ed statement of o organization
+Check if this is an amendment to a previously filed statement of organization

 Section One: BQC Name

 Name of BQC (in full):

-Section Two: BQC Address & If BQC has no office address, us the BQC.
-Address: se the address of the
+Section Two: BQC Address & Phone Number

-City:

-Section Three: BQC Officers a Provide the name, title, address, directors of the BQC.
-Name: , and telephone nun

 Address:

+If BQC has no office address, use the address of the BQC officer authorized to receive notices on behalf of the BQC.

+City: State Zip Telephone Number

+Section Three: BQC Officers and Directors

+Provide the name, title, address, and telephone number of the treasurer and other principal officers and directors of the BQC.

+Name: Title:

+Address: City: State: Zip:

 Telephone Number:

 Name: Title:

 Address: City: State: Zip:

 Telephone Number:

 Name: Title:

 Address: City: State: Zip:

 Telephone Number:

 Name: Title:

-Address: City State: 7in·
+Address: City: State: Zip:

 Telephone Number:

+^{} The term "ballot question committee" is defined in Ark.
+Code Ann. § 7-9-402(2)(A) and (B) and § 600(c)(1) and (2) of the Ethics Commission's Rules on Ballot and Legislative Question Committees.

-Section Four: Financial Information Provide the name and address of each else of monetary value. n financial institution in which the B QC deposits money or anything
+Section Four: Financial Information

+Provide the name and address of each financial institution in which the BQC deposits money or anything else of monetary value.

 Name of Financial Institution:

 Address: City: State: Zip:

 Name of Financial Institution:

 Address: City: State: Zip:

+Section Five: Members

-be listed by its name without also listing g its own members, ii any.
+Provide the name of each person who is a member of the committee.
+A person that is not an individual may be listed by its name without also listing its own members, if any.

-Section Six: Brief Statement Provide a brief statement identifying the expressly advocate the qualification, di question shall be presented to a popula squalification, passage, or defeat,
+Section Six: Brief Statement

+Provide a brief statement identifying the substance of each ballot question as to which the BQC will expressly advocate the qualification, disqualification, passage, or defeat, and, if known, the date each ballot question shall be presented to a popular vote at an election.

+Date

-Date Signature of of BQC Officer
+Signature of BQC Officer